 An important implication is that raw parameter movement is not sufficient to explain behavioral interference.
 Appendix~\ref{app:drift} shows that the two calibrated models exhibit broadly similar parameter-space drift patterns, concentrated in attention \texttt{v\_proj}/\texttt{o\_proj} and MLP projections, with little drift in LayerNorm terms (Figure~\ref{fig:app-exp4-drift}).
-Yet these similarly sized and similarly located updates have sharply different representation-level consequences: the verbal interface preserves geometry, whereas the \texttt{<uncertain>} interface rewrites late-layer states.
-The key distinction between the two interfaces is therefore not how much they update the model, but whether the objective can be realized as a lightweight re-decoding of existing latent uncertainty or instead requires constructing a new uncertainty-expressing computation.
+Yet these similarly sized and similarly located updates have sharply different representation-level consequences: verbalized confidence preserves geometry, whereas the \texttt{<uncertain>} marker rewrites late-layer states.
+The key distinction between the two design choices is therefore not how much they update the model, but whether the objective can be realized by sharpening an existing confidence-related structure or instead requires building a new internal state for explicit signaling.
 Additional patching and per-example linkage analyses are deferred to Appendix~\ref{app:patching} and Appendix~\ref{app:linkage}.